jballant/CommonJSAutoComplete/README.md

 How to use it:
 --------------

-When this plugin is installed and configured, when you type a ```require``1 var statement to load a dependency through a CommonJS file, the variable name is used to autocomplete the rest of the ```require``` statement:
+When this plugin is installed and configured, when you type a ```require``` var statement to load a dependency through a CommonJS file, the variable name is used to autocomplete the rest of the ```require``` statement:

 ```javascript